KylerZan23/fitness-trackerV2/README.md

 ## Recent Updates

+- **Workout Calendar Enhancement**: The yearly workout history calendar on the `/workouts` page now displays both Strava run activities and traditional lifting workouts, providing a unified view of all training.
+- **Workout Logging UI Overhaul**: Redesigned the workout logging page (`/workout/new`) to match the dashboard's light theme and layout for a consistent user experience.
+- **CoPacer-Inspired Landing Page**: Updated the landing page with a modern gradient background, simplified form inputs, and device mockup visuals
 - **Dashboard Running Activity**: Added a "Your Recent Run" section to the dashboard to display the latest run from Strava
 - **Strava-like Run Cards**: Added Strava-style run cards with map visualization to the run logger page
 - **Fixed Authentication Loop**: Added force_login parameter to bypass authentication checks and allow direct access to login page
 - **Enhanced Authentication Security**: Updated middleware to use `getUser()` instead of `getSession()` for secure token verification
 - **Fixed Workout Logging**: Resolved schema cache issue that prevented workout logging by removing dependency on muscle_group column
-- **Simplified Workout Entry**: Removed the exercise selector component for a more direct workout logging experience
+- **Simplified Workout Entry**: Removed the exercise selector component for a more direct workout logging experience -> Updated to reflect UI overhaul.
-- **Simplified Exercise Selection**: Removed muscle group filtering for a more streamlined workout logging experience
+- **Simplified Exercise Selection**: Removed muscle group filtering during workout entry for a more streamlined workout logging experience -> Updated to reflect UI overhaul.
 - **Enhanced Auth Session Debugging**: Added comprehensive client and server-side logging for authentication troubleshooting and a standalone token verification testing tool
 - **Improved Auth Token Verification**: Enhanced security by using service role for token verification with proper error handling
 - **Enhanced Authentication & Profile Creation**: Fixed RLS policy issues and improved server-side API token verification for robust user registration